rednblkx/HAP-ESPHome/README.md

 ## 4. HomeKey

+If you notice an error in the logs that says `Can't decode message length.`, you can safely ignore it.
+The project is using a "hijacked" version of the official pn532 component and the message is part of the normal operation of it since it's meant to be used with "regular" NFC Tags.

 ### 4.1 Disclaimer

 Like in the case of [HomeKey-ESP32](https://github.com/rednblkx/HomeKey-ESP32), the functionality consists of reverse engineered parts thanks to [@kormax](https://github.com/kormax) and [@kupa22](https://github.com/kupa22) and it is **not** an official implementation by Apple and the functionality or parts of it might or might not break in the future and/or lack official features or internal implementations.